brianhoole/tasteofmanoa.github.io/index.md

 Milestone 2 was implemented as [Manoa Munchies GitHub Milestone 2](https://github.com/tasteofmanoa/manoa-munchies/milestone/2)
 ![](doc/m2-issues-page.PNG)

-Milestone 2 consisted of twelve issues which are all going to be managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/2).
+Milestone 2 consisted of twelve issues which were all going to be managed in the [Manoa Munchies GitHub Projects page](https://github.com/tasteofmanoa/manoa-munchies/projects/2).
 ![](doc/m2-project-page.PNG)

+Failed to implement review and vendor collection properly as well as time sort functionality.

 New nomenclature branch system: m2-(issue abbreviated)-(initials of dev working on that branch).
 Work was done in branches before committing to master, mainly pulled from master to update branches.
 ![](doc/m2-network-graph.PNG)